About Carroll County

 Sheriff & Law Enforcement

-The Carroll County Sheriff's Office is responsible for maintaining law and order in the unincorporated areas of the county.
+Carroll County Sheriff's Office is responsible for maintaining law and order in the unincorporated areas of Carroll County.
 This office, led by the elected sheriff, oversees patrol operations, criminal investigations, and community policing efforts.
-The Sheriff's Office also manages the Carroll County Jail, processes arrests, and maintains criminal records.
-Notable programs include community outreach initiatives aimed at crime prevention and public safety education.
+Notable programs include community outreach initiatives meant to crime prevention and public safety education.

 Police Departments

-In addition to the Carroll County Sheriff's Office, law enforcement in the county is supported by municipal police departments, including the Carrollton Police Department and the Vaiden Police Department.
+In addition to Carroll County Sheriff's Office, law enforcement in Carroll County is supported by municipal police departments, including the Carrollton Police Department and the Vaiden Police Department.
 Each department is responsible for maintaining public safety within its respective city limits.
-The Sheriff's Office and municipal police departments coordinate on major crimes and emergencies, ensuring a unified response to incidents that require resources beyond the capacity of a single agency.

 Law Enforcement & Arrests

-The Carroll County Sheriff's Office, located at 52 Depot Street in Carrollton, Mississippi 38917, serves as the primary law enforcement agency for the county, with phone contact at (662) 237-9283.
-The Sheriff's Office operates the Carroll County Detention Center, which houses pre-trial detainees and sentenced inmates.
+Carroll County Sheriff's Office, located at 52 Depot Street in Carrollton, Mississippi 38917, is the primary law enforcement agency for Carroll County, with phone contact for The Sheriff's Office operates Carroll County Detention Center, which houses pre-trial detainees and sentenced inmates.
 Inmate information and jail roster searches can be accessed by contacting the detention center directly or by visiting the facility during business hours.

 - The North Carrollton Police Department provides law enforcement services for that county as well.